facebookarchive/conceal/README.md

 ### Upgrade notes

-Starting with v1.1 recommended encryption will use a 256 bit key (instead of 128 bit).
+Starting with v1.1 recommended encryption will use a 256-bit key (instead of 128-bit).
 This means stronger security.
-If you are storing new content, we encourage you to use this new default.
+You should use this default.

-If you need to read from an existing file, you will need to use the 128-bit encryption as you did so far (although eventually re-encrypting with 256-bit keys would be ideal).
+If you need to read from an existing file, you still will need 128-bit encryption.
+You can use the old way of creating `Crypto` objects as it preserves its 128-bit behavior.
+Although ideally you should re-encrypt that content with a 256-bit key.

-Old way of creating `Crypto` objects is backward compatibles, while new factory methods go 256-bits.

 #### Existing code still with 128-bit keys (deprecated)